 In his retirement, Buchanan devoted much of his time to defending his handling of events leading to the Civil War, for which he was ultimately blamed.
 In 1866 he published a memoir, in which he laid blame for the war on abolitionists and Republicans.
 The book was ignored, and Buchanan retreated into privacy.
 He died on June 1, 1868, at the age of 78, in Lancaster, Pennsylvania, and was buried in Lancaster, Pennsylvania.

 In 1819, Buchanan became engaged to Ann Caroline Coleman, the daughter of a wealthy iron mogul.
 Their engagement was an unhappy one, however, and amidst rumors that Buchanan was seeing other women, Coleman broke off the engagement.
 She died shortly thereafter, leaving Buchanan brokenhearted, and her family to blame him for her death, to the point that they would not let him attend her funeral.
 Buchanan vowed to never marry, and he never did.
 When Buchanan eventually won the presidency, his niece Harriet Lane assumed the responsibilities of first lady.
-James Buchanan is the only bachelor president in U.S. history.
+Buchanan is the only bachelor president in U.S. history.